DRG104/starcraft-client/README.md

 * I want to be able to sign in.
 * I want to be able to sign out.
 * I want to be able to change my password
-* I want to be able to see all pets.
+* I want to be able to see all Units.
 * I want to be able to see information about a specific pet.
 * I want to be able to create a new pet.
-* I want to be able to update my pets.
+* I want to be able to update my Units.
-* I want to be able to delete my pets.
+* I want to be able to delete my Units.
 * I want to be able to create a toy.
 * I want to be able to give toys to any pet.
 * I want to be able to update my pet's toys.